-SPH's officers have worked diligently to bring SPH into compliance with the Asset Tests.
-The progress SPH has made in steadily decreasing its holdings in companies that it does not intend to hold due to a change in facts and circumstances, while increasing its holdings in majority owned, wholly-owned or primarily controlled companies through which it conducts non-investment businesses (such that, as of August 31, 2010, SPH passes the Forty Five Percent Test) evidences SPH's intent to expeditiously complete its transition.
-However, the illiquid markets for many of SPH's holdings has made it difficult to dispose of SPH's interests in many of the companies that it does not intend to hold or to acquire additional interests in many of the companies of which SPH intends to acquire a control or m ajority interest.
+Since the beginning of its Rule 3a-2 Period, SPH has worked diligently to bring its holdings into compliance with one of the Asset Tests.
+The progress SPH has made in steadily decreasing its holdings in companies that it does not intend to hold due to a change in facts and circumstances, while increasing its holdings in majority owned, wholly-owned or primarily controlled companies through which it intends to conduct non-investment company or excepted businesses evidences SPH's intent to primarily control enough of the SPH Companies to comply with Forty Five Percent Test.
+However, the illiquid markets for many of SPH's holdings has made it difficult to dispose of SPH's interests in many of the companies that it does not intend to hold or to acquire additional interests in many of the companies of which SPH intends to acquire a control or majority interest.
 SPH's freedom of action and timing to conduct such acquisitions and dispositions in an orderly fashion that would maximize unitholder value is also constrained by SPH's involvement in the business affairs of its subsidiaries (including the service of certain SPH officers on the boards and in the management ranks of SPH Companies) which imposes blackout periods during which SPH is not permitted to trade, other state corporate or federal securities laws that limit SPH's ability to acquire or dispose of certain interests (for example, where SPH has possession of material non-public information or where a corporate charter prevents or imposes certain conditions upon trading in the securities of that company).
 Similarly, tax regulations may require that interests be held for a certain period or prevent the rapid acquisition of significant interests during prescribed periods.